Catherine Main (Program Coordinator)

 Kathleen Sheridan, PhD

 Kathleen M. Sheridan, PhD is an associate professor and chair in the Department of Educational Psychology.
 She is also the program coordinator of the undergraduate Human Development and Learning program.
-Kathy is the principal investigator on the grant-funded project Early Math Counts (formerly Math at Home), which focuses on the development of early math skills in children between the ages of birth and five.
+Kathy is the principal investigator on the grant-funded projects Early Math Counts (formerly Math at Home), which focuses on the development of early math skills in children between the ages of birth and five, and Early Science Matters.

 Stephanie Torres, PhD